-- ITB - annual tourism trade event, March, Berlin.
+- ITB - annual tourist trade event, March, Berlin.

-- Top Resa - annual tourism trade event, September, Paris.
+- Top Resa - annual tourist trade event, September, Paris.

-- World Travel Market - annual tourism trade event, November, London.
+- World Travel Market - annual tourist trade event, November, London.

 Generating direct sales

-European cultural travellers increasingly book their holidays directly with service providers at the destination.
+European cultural tourists increasingly book their holidays directly with service providers at the destination.
 To increase your chances of direct sales, you can promote your product on (cultural) tourism websites/portals.

-Travellers have many destinations and types of holidays to choose from.
-This makes tourism a relatively price sensitive and competitive industry.
-The price of a long-haul trip consists of three dimensions:
+Tourists have many destinations and types of holiday to choose from.
+This makes tourism a relatively price-sensitive and competitive industry.
+The price of a long-haul trip is determine by three factors:

-- The exchange rate between the currencies of the country of origin and the destination country.
+- The exchange rate between the currency of the country of origin and that of the destination country.

 - The costs of transport to and from the destination country.

-- The price of goods and services the traveller consumes in the destination country.
+- The price of goods and services the tourist consumes in the destination country.

 European tour operators are not open about the purchasing prices of their tourism products.
-According to industry experts, their margins vary between 10-25%.
-Prices of holiday packages vary widely, as they depend on many factors such as:
+According to industry experts, their margins vary between 10% and 25%.
+Prices of holiday packages vary widely as they depend on a lot of factors, such as: